 On Friday, June 22, 1990, nineteen-year-old Kyle Unger attended a rock music festival at a ski resort near his hometown of Roseisle, Manitoba.
 Brigitte Grenier, then sixteen years old and a high school classmate of Kyle’s, also attended the festival.
-Between midnight and 1:30 a.m., Brigitte was observed dancing, kissing and fondling seventeen-year-old Timothy Houlahan.
-All three young people had attended the festival separately, with unrelated groups of friends.
-Neither Kyle nor Brigitte was friends with Timothy.
+Between midnight and 1:30 a.m., Brigitte Grenier was observed dancing, kissing and fondling seventeen-year-old Timothy Houlahan.
+All three-young people had attended the festival separately, with unrelated groups of friends.
+Neither Kyle nor Brigitte Grenier were friends with Houlahan.

 The Night of the Concert

-Brigitte and Timothy were last seen dancing at approximately 1:30 a.m.
+Ms. Grenier and Mr. Houlahan were last seen dancing at approximately 1:30 a.m.
 They left the dance area together and made their way to a nearby, secluded, wooded part of the ski resort.
 At about the same time, Kyle went to the washroom; upon his return, he told a friend, John Beckett, that he’d seen Brigitte “going at it with some guy.”
-Kyle and John parted ways between 2:00 and 2:30, Kyle having declared that he was going to “look for some tail.”
+Kyle and Mr. Beckett parted ways between 2:00 and 2:30, Kyle having declared that he was going to “look for some tail.”

-After entering the wooded area with Brigitte at 1:30 a.m., Timothy was next seen between 4:00 and 4:30 a.m.
+After entering the wooded area with Ms. Grenier at 1:30 a.m., Mr. Houlahan was next seen between 4:00 and 4:30 a.m.
 His face and clothes were covered in mud, and he had scratches on his face and blood on his chin.
 One witness testified that it appeared as though he had received a good beating.
-Timothy claimed that his injuries were the result of a surprise beating by an unknown male, and the reason for his absence was that he had passed out after the beating.
-Timothy continued to party with his friends until the early morning hours when he left the festival.
+Mr. Houlahan claimed that his injuries were the result of a surprise beating by an unknown male, and the reason for his absence was that he had passed out after the beating.
+Mr. Houlahan continued to party with his friends until the early morning hours when he left the festival.
 Before leaving, however, he and a friend stopped to set fire to the contents of a barrel near the entrance to the festival area.

 The Forensic Evidence

-The forensic evidence tendered at the trial against Timothy was strong; blood found on his running shoes was consistent with that of the victim, a hair found on Brigitte’s pants was consistent with having originated from Timothy’s head, and a pubic hair found on her sock was consistent with having originated from Timothy’s pubic hair sample.
+The forensic evidence tendered at the trial against Mr. Houlahan was strong; blood found on his running shoes was consistent with that of the victim, a hair found on Ms. Grenier’s pants was consistent with having originated from Mr. Houlahan’s head, and a pubic hair found on her sock was consistent with having originated from Mr. Houlahan’s pubic hair sample.

 The Police Investigation

-Kyle and Timothy were both interviewed by the RCMP in the days following the murder.
-The RCMP noted that Timothy, whom they visited two days after Brigitte’s body was discovered, had visible markings on his face and hands; however, a statement was not taken from him at that time, as he was a young offender and his parents were not present.
+Kyle and Mr. Houlahan were both interviewed by the RCMP in the days following the murder.
+The RCMP noted that Mr. Houlahan, whom they visited two days after Ms. Grenier’s body was discovered, had visible markings on his face and hands; however, a statement was not taken from him at that time, as he was a young offender and his parents were not present.

-On June 27, the RCMP obtained the first of two formal statements from Timothy.
-In this statement, he admitted to having consensual sex with Brigitte, but claimed that he was thereafter attacked by an unidentified male who left him unconscious.
-Timothy was asked if he’d seen Kyle, whom he would have recognized, at the concert.
-Timothy stated that he had not observed Kyle at the venue, but nevertheless gave police a description of his attacker that led the RCMP to conclude that it was Kyle who had attacked him.
-Curiously, however, Timothy was also asked to describe Kyle, and provided a description very different from his description of the unknown attacker.
+On June 27, the RCMP obtained the first of two formal statements from Mr. Houlahan.
+In this statement, he admitted to having consensual sex with Ms. Grenier, but claimed that he was thereafter attacked by an unidentified male who left him unconscious.
+Mr. Houlahan was asked if he’d seen Kyle, whom he would have recognized, at the concert.
+Mr. Houlahan stated that he had not observed Kyle at the venue, but nevertheless gave police a description of his attacker that led the RCMP to conclude that it was Kyle who had attacked him.
+Curiously, however, Mr. Houlahan was also asked to describe Kyle, and provided a description very different from his description of the unknown attacker.

-In his second statement to the police, Timothy directly implicated Kyle in Brigitte’s murder.
+In his second statement to the police, Mr. Houlahan directly implicated Kyle in Ms. Grenier’s murder.
 He gave the police a detailed description of the murder, which was consistent with the forensic and medical evidence.
-Timothy claimed that while Kyle was savagely attacking Brigitte, Kyle insisted that Timothy punch her a couple times.
-Further, Timothy claimed to have assisted Kyle in moving the body, and said that he so did out of fear for his own safety and under duress.
+Mr. Houlahan claimed that while Kyle was savagely attacking Ms. Grenier, Kyle insisted that Mr. Houlahan punch her a couple times which he did.
+Mr. Houlahan also claimed to have assisted Kyle in moving the body and said that he did out of fear for his own safety and under duress.

 The Stay of Proceedings

-Timothy’s case was transferred to adult court, and both Kyle and Timothy were charged with first degree murder.
+Mr. Houlahan’s case was transferred to adult court, and both Kyle and Mr. Houlahan were charged with first degree murder.
 Kyle’s preliminary hearing resulted in a stay of proceedings on December 11, 1990.
-Despite the Crown’s doubts about Kyle’s involvement in Brigitte’s murder, the RCMP held fast to their theory that Kyle was a killer, and set out to find evidence that could bolster their suspicion.
+Despite the Crown’s doubts about Kyle’s involvement in Ms. Grenier’s murder, the RCMP held fast to their theory that Kyle was a killer, and set out to find evidence that could bolster their suspicion.

 The jailhouse informant selected to testify, Jeffery Cohen, claimed that he and Kyle had shared a cell at some point while Kyle was in pre-trial custody.
-Jeffery swore that immediately before Kyle was released from the Winnipeg Remand Centre following the stay of proceedings, Kyle said to Jeffery, “I killed her and I got away with it.”
+Mr. Cohen swore that immediately before Kyle was released from the Winnipeg Remand Centre following the stay of proceedings, Kyle said to him, “I killed her, and I got away with it.”
 At trial, however, the defence was able to prove that following the stay, Kyle had been released directly from the courthouse and thus had never returned to the Remand Centre.
-On the stand, Jeffery admitted to his lie, but the Crown nevertheless tried to rehabilitate their jailhouse informant by suggesting that the confession had actually happened at the Public Safety Building the day before Kyle’s release.
+On the stand, Mr. Cohen admitted he lied, but the Crown nevertheless tried to rehabilitate their jailhouse informant by suggesting that the confession had happened at the Public Safety Building the day before Kyle’s release.

 The Mr. Big Operation